Idea-generation is the linchpin of our work. So why are many of us terrible at it? Experts offer tips for improving your creative sessions.

 The typical agency process, Grover says, is that the client gives the firm a download, the firm writes a creative brief, they agree on it—and then the firm disappears for a couple of weeks, only to return and present two design options.
 During that radio silence, the client feels unheard, and the design firm doesn’t& ;want to listen.
 We thought, ‘We have to be smarter than this.
 Why are we disappearing?
 Why not add in a couple of iterative steps?’”

 When Sherwin teaches brainstorming techniques to his colleagues, fellow designers or students at Cal Arts, he breaks the session into phases.
 In blocks of 8 to 10 minutes, the group moves through a sequence of individual brainstorming (sketching and writing on paper), then shares ideas one by one in turn, and then secretly votes to identify the strongest ideas.
 The group reviews the top dozen or so ideas, discussing their merits and looking for similar strengths among the discarded ideas.
 They then collectively choose a direction.
 “As a group, they have a shared frame of reference for what makes an idea great,” Sherwin says, “and they’ve explored enough ideas to have a sense of the potential range.”

-This article was originally featured the January 2014 issue of HOW Magazine—the In-House Design Annual.
+This article was originally featured in HOW Magazine—the In-House Design Annual.
 Find it and more issues of HOW at MyDesignShop.